Sridevivaradharajan/Autism-detection/README.md

 ## Acknowledgements

-This project’s form interface is based on publicly available code downloaded from GitHub.
-The original repository and author information are currently unknown.
-Modifications include integrating a CNN model from Google Teachable Machine for autism detection.

-If you are the original author, please contact me so I can provide proper attribution.

----
+This project integrates a Streamlit-based web interface that was adapted from publicly available code.
+The original author and source are unknown.
+I do not claim ownership of the interface and have used it solely for educational and demonstration purposes.
+The image classification model for autism detection is entirely my original work, trained using a custom CNN architecture and dataset.